 A New Encounter with Michelle Montebello’s Voice

 After translating La Stazione di Quarantena (The Quarantine Station), a novel that deeply touched Italian readers with its emotional depth and historical sensitivity, I knew how powerful Michelle's storytelling could be.
-When I was offered the chance to translate Woodstock, I felt both honored and excited — like returning to a familiar voice, yet stepping into a new landscape: the rebellious, poetic, and electrifying world of the late 1960s.
+When I was offered the chance to translate Woodstock, I felt both honored and excited.
+It felt like returning to a familiar voice, yet stepping into a new landscape: the rebellious, poetic, and electrifying world of the late 1960s.

 Translating the Music of an Era

 Set against the backdrop of the legendary 1969 festival, Woodstock is much more than a love story.
-It's an anthem to freedom, change, and self-discovery — themes that speak across generations.
+It's an anthem to freedom, and self-discovery.
+Themes that speak across generations.

 Translating it felt like tuning into a distant frequency: a rhythm pulsing through words, colors, and emotions.
 Every page was alive, every sentence carried a beat of that unforgettable era.